neuroinformatics-unit/HowTo/docs/source/guides/Data-sharing.md

 ## Background

 Data is key to neuroscience, and it should be shared for maximal utility.
-There is increasing pressure from funders and publishers to do so alongside publications:
+There is increasing pressure from funders and publishers to share data alongside publications:

 **Wellcome:**